matrix-org/matrix.org/content/blog/2019/03/2019-03-15-matrix-1-0-https-arewereadyyet-com.md

 In anticipation for this, everyone currently running a homeserver must ensure that they have checked their federation certificate (check yours <a href="/federationtester/">here</a>).
 Failure to do so will mean being unable to federate with any Matrix 1.0 compliant server.
 If your server fails the check, our <a href="https://github.com/matrix-org/synapse/blob/master/docs/MSC1711_certificates_FAQ.md">FAQ</a> has all the details on what you need to do.

 This post is a call to arms to try and get as many admins to upgrade their certificates as possible.
-We are tracking adoption at <a href="https://arewereadyyet.com">https://arewereadyyet.com</a> - currently this sits at about 55% - we need this figure to be higher before we can pull the lever.
+We are tracking adoption at <https://arewereadyyet.com> - currently this sits at about 55% - we need this figure to be higher before we can pull the lever.

 So what are you waiting for?
 Check that your server has valid certs - then tell all your admin pals to do the same.